provenance-io/docs/ecosystem/community/validator.md

 #### Voting

-Voting within the Provenance ecosystem allows staked-Hash holders to direct the development of the network.
+Voting within the Provenance Blockchain ecosystem allows staked-Hash holders to direct the development of the network.
 When governance proposals are being voted upon, validators will vote with the full weight of not only the validator's staked Hash, but the delegator's staked Hash as well, if those delegators haven't voted.
 Since delegators will not always vote for proposals on the network, this gives validator's more voting power to determine the direction of Provenance Blockchain.

 #### Gas Price